thefool309/pi_Sage/docs/ProjectDirective.md

 at this point we had a front end that was displaying the nmap output, so I added some styles to make it look a little better and match the pre established vue template.
 I confirmed the frontend and backend were communicating with each other properly, and I have the beginning of my dashboard.

-![The first portion of the vue dashboard](./img/frontend_1.png)
+![The first portion of the vue dashboard](./img/frontend_1.png) &nbsp;
+&nbsp;

 ## Summary

 Overall, these technologies form a viable combination and provide a solid foundation for pi_Sage.
 I'll continue this project next month, aiming to make it a centerpiece of my portfolio.
 I'm particularly interested in packaging the application into a standalone security appliance using Docker, enabling users to easily deploy locally hosted web apps.
 Moving forward, I'll research networking, CRUD operations, TypeScript, JavaScript, HTML, CSS, Vue.js, REST APIs, WebSockets, and responsive design to further enhance pi_Sage's capabilities.
 I will continue to develop the backend API while staying conscious to the legal issues, and controversy surrounding port scanning.
-Our application is one that has the potential to be misused with the right reconfiguration.
+Our application is one that has the potential to be misused with the right reconfiguration, so we should be ever conscious of warning users of the potential in what they are holding.
+Potentially even including a warning in the license, or user agreement.

 &nbsp;
 &nbsp;